 Anyone in crisis can text SCHOOL to 741741 to reach a volunteer Crisis Counselor.

 Want to get the word out about Crisis Text Line in your community?
 Share this mental health school supplies guide with your school administrators, school board, teachers, and friends.
-And, request materials to distribute in your school here.

 Students, you’re under a lot of stress.
 You don’t always have to keep your cool.
 It’s totally normal to need support sometimes.
 First on your mental health school supplies list are practical tips to process what you’re going through and ask for help when you need it.